pippim/pippim.github.io/stack.md

 tar -rpf "$Filename" website/sede/StackQuery
 ```

-<h3> **IMPORTANT NOTE:** </h3>
+<h3><b> IMPORTANT NOTE: </b></h3>

 > Images are ***NOT*** included in the daily backup.
-This is because this is a small subset of my daily backup script that is called from
+This is because this is a small subset of my daily backup script that is called from `cron` every morning.
+>
-> `cron` every morning.
-The full script compresses files and emails to gmail.com.
-Images would make the backup to large.
-If you want images
+> The full script compresses files and emails to gmail.com.
+Including images would make the backup exceed Google quotas of 20 MB per backup and 15 GB for all backups.
+>
-> them in your own backup, add the following to the daily backup script:
+>  If you want to include images  in your own backup, add the following to the daily backup script:
 >    ``` bash
 >    tar -rpf "$Filename" website/assets/img # Image files
 >    ````